 Research into the cardiovascular effects of CBD suggests that it has several possible mechanisms of action.
 These include reacting with several receptors outside of the ECS and releasing nitric oxide, a chemical that relaxes the blood vessels.

-More research is undoubtedly needed to confirm whether CBD could help Raynaud’s disease.
+More research is undoubtedly needed to confirm whether CBD could help with Raynaud’s disease symptoms.
 However, its ability to reduce cold-induced stress and relax the blood vessels suggests it could offer some hope.